 Can meningitis be prevented?

 Several vaccines can prevent types of bacterial meningitis.
 These vaccines are recommended for babies and children.
-Two doses at ages 11 through 18 are also recommended.
+Two doses between ages 11 and 18 are also recommended.

 In certain cases, your healthcare provider may advise one of the meningitis vaccines.
 You may need a meningitis vaccine if you have:

 - Chronic lung conditions, such as emphysema or COPD

 - Chronic kidney failure

 - Certain blood disorders